wireman0001/3dFiles/README.md

 # 3dFiles

-E3 printer files
+Printer files

 Dir Ender3
 All models are sliced for the Ender 3 printer.

-Cr10
+Dir Cr10

-All models are sliced for the Cr10 printer.
+All models are sliced for the Cr10 printer, allowing for an all metal hot-end.